jebbyk/Vanilla-Normals-Renewed-Bedrock-Edition/README.md

 1. On this page, click on «Release», on the top of the screen.
 2. Pick the version you want and download the zip in the «assets» zone.
-2. Go to the minecraft resource packs folder (/sdcard/games/com.mojang/resource_packs)
-4. Put the zip you downloaded here.
 5. Change it's file type from .zip to .mcpack
+6. Open this .mcpack file using minecraft
-5. Select the right shader and resourcepack in minecraft options.
+7. Select the right shader and resourcepack in minecraft options.